K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Bounding the Probability of Coincidence for Noisy NHPPs

 \section{Bounding the Probability of Coincidence for Noisy NHPPs}

-We want to quantify the likelihood of observing $k$ noisy event locations close together in our observation domain assuming the model outlined in Section \ref{sec:model}: that the events are conditionally independent, or in our application, physically unrelated, in order to identify unlikely clusters.
+We want to quantify the likelihood of observing $k$ noisy event locations close together in our observation domain assuming the model outlined in Section \ref{sec:model}: that the events are conditionally independent in order to identify unlikely clusters.

 We can use the posterior distribution of the model parameters to estimate the probability of observing $k$ conditionally independent events in some closed hypersphere $b(s_0, r)$ with center $s_0$ and radius $r$.
-For $\mathbf{X}, \mathbf{Y}$ defined as in Section \ref{sec:model}, we want to compute
+For $\mathbf{X}, \mathbf{Y}$ defined as in Section \ref{sec:model}, we desire

 where $d_k(s_0, \mathbf{Y})$ denotes the distance from $s_0$ to the $k^{th}$ nearest point in $\mathbf{Y}$.
+This probability should also be corrected for the problem of multiple comparisons when relevant.
 The observed NHPP $\mathbf{Y}$ can only be expressed through the true NHPP $\mathbf{X}$, and ultimately the probability of observing $k$ events within some observed radius will depend on the density of the bounding radius of the unobserved true event positions.
-Thus the probability in Equation \ref{eqn:prob1} cannot be computed directly given the uncertainties in the true positions of the events (otherwise, without noise, this probability could be computed directly using Equation \ref{eqn:berman}, reproduced from \citealt{kthnearest}).
-Instead, we bound the probability from above using the first result of Proposition \ref{le2}, derived in Appendix \ref{app:triangle}:
+Thus the probability in Equation \ref{eqn:prob1} cannot be computed directly given the uncertainties in the true positions of the events.
+Otherwise, without noise, this probability could be computed directly using